pravega/pravega/documentation/src/docs/segment-store-service.md

 1. All received operations are added to an _Operation Queue_ (the caller receives a Future which will be completed when the operation is durably persisted).
 2. The _Operation Processor_ picks all operations currently available in the queue (if the queue is empty, it will wait until at least one Operation is added).
-3. The _Operation Processor_ runs as a continuous loop (in a background thread), and has four main stages.
+3. The _Operation Processor_ runs as a continuous loop (in a background thread), and executes the following steps.

       1. _Dequeue_ all outstanding Operations from the Operation Queue (described above).